Musachio/Ekhaya-36Tournament-website/README.md

-# Liverpool FC Website
+# Ekhaya#36 Tournament Website

-Welcome to the Liverpool FC website, a platform dedicated to everything related to Liverpool Football Club.
-Here, you can explore the rich history, current squad, and key facts about one of the most iconic football clubs in the world.
+Welcome to the Ekhaya#36 Tournament website.